aradburn/discograph/docs/ABOUT.md

 - *Entities*: all artists and labels
 - *Relations*: any connection drawn between two entities (including the same one)
+- *Roles*: the credit roles for each relation
+- *Releases*: the releases that the relations are drawn on

 Relations are extracted from artists, labels and releases: